Beyond Weddings Logo

-On our recent trip to find the best destination wedding venues in Abu Dhabi we were keen to learn about the wedding traditions and cultures in the United Arab Emirates and how they differ so much from our own.
+On our recent trip to review the best destination wedding venues in Abu Dhabi, we were also keen to understand the wedding traditions and cultural practices that shape celebrations in the United Arab Emirates.
+For anyone starting to research the region, our Ultimate Guide to Getting Married in Abu Dhabi offers a helpful overview of the legalities and planning considerations.

 The government actively encourages Emirati men and women to marry.
 However, Expats can also get married in the UAE, either to another expatriate or to an Emirati, as long as they have residency.
-“Destination weddings” for non-residents in Abu Dhabi aren’t legally binding so the legalities would need to be completed at home.
+Non-residents can hold destination weddings in Abu Dhabi, but these events aren’t legally binding, so couples must complete the formalities at home.

-The actual marriage or “milcha” is largely a legal process.
-The couple must submit an application for marriage with fees and completing a screening check for genetic or transferable diseases.
-The marriage is concluded in an embassy, consulate, temple, church or Sharia court.
-It requires payment of a dowry and signing of the marriage contract by the groom, the bride, her guardian and two witnesses.
+The marriage, or “milcha”, is primarily a legal process.
+The couple submit a marriage application, pay the required fees and complete a medical screening for genetic or transferable diseases.
+The ceremony takes place in an embassy, consulate, temple, church or Sharia court.
+It involves payment of a dowry and the signing of the contract by the groom, the bride, her guardian and two witnesses.

-Surprisingly, once legally married the couple don’t immediately embark on their married life together.
-In Abu Dhabi there is a “milcha period”.
-This occurs between the signing of the marriage and the wedding party, and typically lasts around 12 months.
-During this period the couple get to know each other under the supervision of a chaperone and plan the wedding party.
-Consummation of the marriage, after the wedding party, seals them as man and wife.
+Surprisingly, once legally married, the couple don’t immediately begin married life.
+Instead, they enter the “milcha period”, which sits between the legal marriage and the wedding celebration.
+This usually lasts around 12 months.
+During this time, the couple get to know each other under a chaperone’s supervision and plan the wedding party.
+Consummation after the celebration marks the formal start of their married life.

-Across the United Arab Emirates there is a traditional culture.
-Outside of marriage, the UAE prohibits live-in relationships or any sexual contact for all citizens and residents regardless of their nationality or religion.
-LGBTQIA+ rights are heavily suppressed and gay marriage is neither recognised nor legal.
+Across the UAE, traditional values guide social expectations.
+Living together or having a sexual relationship outside marriage is prohibited for citizens and residents, regardless of their nationality or religion.
+LGBTQIA+ rights remain heavily restricted, and gay marriage is not recognised nor legal.

 Henna Night